fuglaro/filet-cloud/README.md

 * Embed dynamically generated thumbnails inside markdown documents with the format suffix after the image path: `![LABEL](IMAGE =WIDTH:COMPRESSION)`.
 E.g: `![My Thumbnail](image1.png =360:6)`.

 # TODO (Current WIP)
+* ffmpeg doesn't respect rotated images when generating thumbnails -> seems to be fixed in latest version so test it on RP4!
+* thumbnails not automatically switching to full image (RP4 on older version - test and fix)
 * Retest IOS.
 * Installation enhancement pass:
   * Check if encryiption, hash, and crypto random fit hardward accelleration options on chosen devices.